faldo1/atelierPython/README.md

 # atelierPython

+This is not a project.

-Course material, sometimes wrong, sometimes improvable, just to learn and explain
+It's just a course material, sometimes wrong, sometimes improvable, just to learn and explain to students.